 The Slovenian case law on imposing fines in abuse of dominance cases is still limited to a few cases, which were concluded with the force of res judicata.
 The CPA's case law shows that it also takes into account the nature and gravity of the infringement, the market power of the undertaking, effects on the market, the geographical scope of the infringement and the duration of the infringement.

-In 2015 and so far in 2016, the CPA has imposed no fines, at least according to publicly disclosed information.
+From 2015 to date, the CPA has imposed no fines, at least according to publicly disclosed information.